DIRDEM

 Teenagers over 16 allowed to vote

-Parties change Members of Parliament at will
+Parties change their Members of Parliament at will

 Compulsory Kindergarten for five-year olds